bao-project/bao-docs/source/development/misra.rst

 Deviation Records and Permits
 *****************************

-A deviation record is a document which describes a deviation and justifies why it is being taken.
+A deviation record is a document that describes a deviation and justifies why it is being taken.
 It should mainly address why the deviation is needed and cannot be avoided by citing at least one valid :ref:`deviation reason
 <deviation_reasons>`.
-It should also explain why is the deviation still safe in
+It should also explain why the deviation is still safe in
 light of the violated guideline's rationale.
 It must be written in a yaml file following the format: